Bayesian nonparametric discontinuity design: Applications

-If we assume a linear underlying process, there is strong evidence for a discontinuity ($\log \BF = 23.3$), confirming the hypothesis by De Voogd.
-Visually however, the data do not appear to follow these linear trends strongly.
-The nonparametric Mat\'{e}rn covariance function results in evidence against an effect ($\log \BF = -3.7$).
-As the Mat\'{e}rn covariance function fits the data much more accurately than the linear covariance function, the Bayesian model average is completely dominated by the former.
-Note that Fig.~\ref{fig:elections}B shows the effect size conditioned on the discontinuous model, but for the Mat\'{e}rn covariance function the continuous model is actually favoured.
-The BMA of the effect size is therefore approximately zero across the phantom border.
+If we assume a linear underlying process, there is strong evidence for a discontinuity ($\log \BF = 24.4$), confirming the hypothesis by De Voogd.
+Visually however, the data do not appear to follow these linear trends.
+The nonparametric Mat\'{e}rn covariance function results in evidence \emph{against} an effect ($\log \BF = -3.5$).
+As the Mat\'{e}rn covariance function fits the data much more accurately than the linear covariance function, the Bayesian model average is completely dominated by the former, leading to the conclusion that the historical phantom border does not create a geographic discontinuity in populist voting behaviour.